empowerhack/Hababy/README.md

 Build Process

 * In XCode, sign in using Empowerhack's Apple ID (ask for details), in Preferences->Accounts
-* Run `ios build ios --prod` to set up the project
+* Run `ionic build ios --prod` to set up the project
 * Open the XCode project (Platforms/iOS/HaBaby.xcodeproj)
 * Select the HaBaby target, then under General -> Signing -> Team, choose Kimi Laurie
 * Leave "Automatically manage signing" ON